 I thoroughly enjoyed the entire trip and have a great deal of memories that will last a lifetime.
 One of my favourite experiences in Patagonia was exploring Torres del Paine National Park as I’m sure is the case for most people.
 The Park really is an incredible place that offers a wide range of experiences.
 Many people visit Torres del Paine to do the famous W trek.
 Our group didn’t as we stayed at the same campsite for 3 nights, but we got to experience the highlights of the W Trek by doing three of the main treks: The Towers, Trek, The Grey Glacier Trek and the French Valley Trek.
 In fact, we did all of the treks twice due to the fact that we had to return to our campsite each night!

-What I loved was the fact that each trek was completely different to the rest, in terms of the scenery, terrain and difficulty.
-Each day we experienced something new and unique and saw so many amazing sights such as glacier lakes, geological formations and varied flora and fauna.
+What I loved was the fact that each trek was completely different.
+Each day we experienced something new and unique.
+We saw so many amazing sights such as glacier lakes, geological formations and varied flora and fauna.
 The treks were challenging so it’s always a great feeling at the end of the day to sip Chilean red by the campfire, knowing that you have accomplished something.

 One of my favourite experiences in Patagonia was travelling in a truck, the lovely Peggy, from one incredible place to another.
 It was great fun to be surrounded by friends you had made on the trip and having a laugh while taking in the views during the journeys.
 Dinner time with new friends was also great as you get to enjoy delicious food flowing days filled with adventures.